northeastern-web/kernl-ui-blade/README.md

     ];
     ```
 - `current-path` - Used to display the active state on each link.
 Pass the relative path of the current page (`/about/staff`).
+- `dark` (optional) - Set the color scheme to dark.
+Default is false.
+If using dark mode, be sure to update all fills in the logo you're using to white (#ffffff).

 ### Accordions